syncfusion-content/fileformat-docs/File-Formats/DocIO/Convert-Word-Document-to-Image-in-Xamarin.md

 {% endtabs %}

-Step 7: Include the below code snippet in the click event of the button in MainXamlPage.xaml.cs, to **convert Word document to Image**.
+Step 7: Include the below code snippet in the click event of the button in **MainXamlPage.xaml.cs** to **convert Word document to image**.

 {% tabs %}